Health Reimbursement Account (HRA)

 Can an HRA Be Used to Pay Health Insurance Premiums?

-Yes, since the federal government gives employers wide latitude for determining the amount and type of medical expenses that can be covered, employer-funded HRA plans can be used to pay health insurance premiums and long-term care insurance, should employers allow it.
+Yes, since the federal government gives employers wide latitude for determining the amount and type of medical expenses that can be covered, employer-funded Health Reimbursement Account (HRA) plans can be used to pay health insurance premiums and long-term care insurance, should employers allow it.